santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Cheat sheet.md

 > | Security | Optional (IPsec) | Mandatory (IPsec) |
 > | Quality of Service (QoS) | Limited support | Improved support with flow labels |
 > | Transition Mechanisms | N/A | Dual-stack, tunneling, translation |
+>
+> We are transitioning to IPv6 because IPv4 address space is becoming exhausted due to the rapid growth of Internet-connected devices.
+IPv6 provides a much larger address space (128 bits vs. 32 bits in IPv4), allowing for virtually unlimited unique IP addresses and accommodating the increasing demand for Internet connectivity.

 > [!idea] Software Defined Networking (SDN)
 > - Separates the network's control plane and data plane